OP-TEE/optee_os/documentation/optee_design.md

 ## Normal exit
 Normal exit occurs when a thread has finished its task and the thread is freed.
-When the main thread function, tee_entry_std(), returns interrupts are disabled and the CPU switches to the temp stack instead.
+When the main thread function, `tee_entry_std(),` returns interrupts are disabled and the CPU switches to the temp stack instead.
 The thread is freed and OP-TEE exits to normal world.

 ## RPC exit
-RPC exit occurs when OP-TEE need some service from normal world.
-RPC can currently only be performed with a thread is in running state.
-RPC is initiated with a call to thread_rpc() which saves the state in a way that when the thread is restored it will continue at the next instruction as if this function did a normal return.
+`RPC` exit occurs when OP-TEE need some service from normal world. `RPC` can currently only be performed with a thread is in running state. `RPC` is initiated with a call to `thread_rpc()` which saves the state in a way that when the thread is restored it will continue at the next instruction as if this function did a normal return.
 CPU switches to use the temp stack before returning to normal world.

 ## Foreign interrupt exit
 Foreign interrupt exit occurs when OP-TEE receives a foreign interrupt.
-For ARM GICv2 mode, foreign interrupt is sent as IRQ which is always handled in normal world.
-Foreign interrupt exit is similar to RPC exit but it is `thread_irq_handler()` and `elx_irq()` (respectively for ARMv7-A/Aarch32 and for Aarch64) that saves the thread state instead.
+For ARM `GICv2` mode, foreign interrupt is sent as `IRQ` which is always handled in normal world.
+Foreign interrupt exit is similar to `RPC` exit but it is `thread_irq_handler()` and `elx_irq()` (respectively for `ARMv7-A/AArch32` and for `AArch64)` that saves the thread state instead.
 The thread is resumed in the same way though.
-For ARM GICv3 mode, foreign interrupt is sent as FIQ which could be handled by either secure world (EL3 in AArch64) or normal world.
+For ARM `GICv3` mode, foreign interrupt is sent as `FIQ` which could be handled by either secure world (`EL3` in `AArch64)` or normal world.
 This mode is not supported yet.

 *Notes for ARMv7/AArch32:*
-SP_IRQ is initialized to temp stack instead of a separate stack.
-Prior to exiting to normal world CPU state is changed to SVC and temp stack is selected.
+`SP_IRQ` is initialized to temp stack instead of a separate stack.
+Prior to exiting to normal world CPU state is changed to `SVC` and temp stack is selected.

 *Notes for AArch64:*
-`SP_EL0` is assigned temp stack and is selected during IRQ processing.
+`SP_EL0` is assigned temp stack and is selected during `IRQ` processing.
 The original `SP_EL0` is saved in the thread context to be restored when resuming.

 ## Resume entry